find your perfect postgrad program

 This MA examines contemporary issues concerning justice.
 You will learn how to conceptualise and study the possibilities of human rights, going beyond legal formulations to look at the conditions in which human rights claims are made.

-• In this Masters you will learn about how human rights are constructed, exploring framings of human rights through case studies; and you will begin to practice some of the methodologies and methods that are currently used in NGOs and grassroots activist networks trying to remedy global injustices.
+• In this Masters you will learn about how human rights are constructed, exploring framings of human rights through case studies.
+You will begin to practise some of the methodologies and methods that are currently used in NGOs and grassroots activist networks trying to remedy global injustices.

 • The focus on culture that runs through the programme makes for an emphasis on concrete, situated practices and meanings.
 Can human rights contribute to a global culture in which injustices figure as ‘wrongs’?
 Or are human rights invariably skewed, constructing injustices in ways that suit international elites better than they suit people who are suffering?
 Do human rights do violence to local cultures?
 Are they an appropriate response to local violence?
 In this MA we contextualise the study of how human rights are constructed in micro-processes, in the media and face-to-face in relation to debates over macro-structures, processes of globalisation and the institutions of global governance.